abdulgilani/spectrumlink/README.md

 5. Now go to the SpectrumLink API [here](https://github.com/abdulgilani/spectrumlink-api) and follow instructions there.

-6. After turning the API on, then go onto the SpectrumLink client code and open the terminal by clicking Terminal on the menu bar and click New Terminal
+6. After finishing Step 5, open the terminal by clicking Terminal on the menu bar and click New Terminal

 7. In the terminal window, select the `˅` icon to open the terminal dropdown and click Git Bash.